jotd666/mspacman500/README.md

 Build process:

-- To create the ".bin" files and some palette .s asm files, just run the "convert_sprites.py" python script, then use the "convert_sounds.py" python script (audio).
+- To create the ".bin" files and some palette .s asm files, from "assets" subdir, just run the "convert_sprites.py" python script, then use the "convert_sounds.py" python script (audio).
 - python and sox must be installed to be able to perform the wav2raw conversions
+- get "bitplanelib.py" (asset conversion tool needs it) at https://github.com/jotd666/amiga68ktools.git

-Binary assets must be created first, then makefile must be called to create the "pacman" program
+Binary assets must be created first, then makefile must be called to create the "mspacman" program